DowdyJ/APCCG/README.md

 | /salty balance                | Retrieve your current balance                                              |
 | /salty sign-out               | Sign-out from SaltyBet (Removes sign-in cookie)                            |
 | /salty status                 | Fetch current match details, including current bet amounts and team names. |

+## Other Utilities
+It will automatically replace twitter.com and x.com links with vxtwitter.com, allowing for embeds in Discord.
+It will convert H265 mp4 videos to H264, also allowing for embeds.

 ## License
 This project is licensed under the GPL-3.0 license.